mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Core assm](../img/lr4/cj.jpg){: loading=lazy width="600"}

 * Snug these up real good, but don't break anything.
-* Not sure if it matters for tool tramming but I always get all 4 screws close then fully tighten the left screws first on both top and bottom mounts
+* Not sure if it matters for tool tramming but I always get all 4 screws close then fully tighten the left screws first on both top and bottom mounts.
 * If you do need to tram your tool later usually a couple layers of tape as a shim under these mounts will do the trick

 ---